louis77/pg2sqlite/README.md

     - INSERTs into SQLite are now run in a single transaction, which massively increases performance
     - Add option to create tables in SQLite with STRICT table option (--strict)
     - Postgres JSON/JSONB columns will now be converted to TEXT
+    - Migrate PRIMARY KEYs by default, omit with --omit-pk

 ## Details